joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 ### Why the anti-pattern is bad

- While there are great partners and vendors out there, it's up to you to make sure you are taking the right steps to validate their claims.
+ While there are great partners and vendors out there, It's up to you to make sure you are taking the right steps to validate their claims.
 If you don't, you'll likely find significant risk has been introduced to your organisation.

-As mentioned before, it's particularly important to fact check claims vendors of overlay tools make about their ability to identify and fix accessibility issues.
+As mentioned before, It's particularly important to fact check claims vendors of overlay tools make about their ability to identify and fix accessibility issues.

 ### What to do instead